Eco-hotel Tip in Minca

 Booking.com

 We do not seek or take payments from hotels or destinations for our reviews.
-Every recommendation is based solely on our own experiences and honest opinions.
+We pay for our own stay and every recommendation is based solely on our own experiences and honest opinions.
 However, some of our links are affiliate links, which means we earn a small commission if you book through them.
 This commission comes at no extra cost to you and helps us maintain our website.

 Jeanette and Shelly